 Assessment is a powerful lever for learning.
 It can help us understand what learners know and need, and address their needs by adjusting how we attend to them.
 It can help us gather evidence of all the outcomes we value, not just the ones that are easy to measure.

 And it can ultimately help us evaluate growth and attainment.

-We believe in the importance of having a balanced assessment system that incorporate different assessment types and moments.
+We believe in the importance of having a balanced assessment system that incorporates different assessment types and moments.
 Formative assessment and feedback should be incorporated into instruction to maximize learning.
-Students should be partners in the assessment process, and tools like models, checklists and rubrics should be used to clearly communicate expectations for their work.
-Grading and reporting systems should share information about student achievement, effort, growth and work habits.
+Students should be partners in the assessment process, and tools like models, checklists, and rubrics should be used to clearly communicate expectations for their work.
+Grading and reporting systems should share information about student achievement, effort, growth, and work habits.

 Assessments in a balanced system are

 They provide accurate information on student progress toward intended outcomes such as national, state, or local standards.